×

 ⚔️ Reforms in Military Command and Defence Structure

 Another major shift appears in Article 243, concerning the command and control of the armed forces.
-The amendment:

 Abolishes the post of Chairman Joint Chiefs of Staff Committee (CJCSC)